ikelaiah/free-pascal-cookbook/docs/docs/external-systems/sending-emails.md

 ## Sending to Multiple Recipients

-Send one email to several people:
+Send one email to several people.
+This example reads configuration from an INI file:

 ```pascal linenums="1"
 program SendMultiple;